 The water from the sea comes and goes in tides.
 Twice each day the water rises-this is called high tide.
 After each high tide, the water goes back-this is called ebb tide.
 Each tide lasts six hours.
-If a stream or brook near your home were high and low twice each day, the change would be like the high and low tides of the sea.
 If you live near the ocean, then you know how the tides flow in and out every day.